-You can identify the TPM status using the utilities lmtpminfo and lmhostid, or the API lc_tpmstatusget, or natively in Windows by using the Microsoft Management Console with tpm.msc specified, or by using WMI and the Win32_Tpm class.
+You can identify the TPM status using the utilities 1mtpminfo and 1mhostid, or the API Ic_tpmstatusget, or natively in Windows by using the Microsoft Management Console with tpm.msc specified, or by using WMI and the Win32_Tpm class.

-For TPM status values as output by 1mtpminfo, see lmtpminfo on page 142.
+For TPM status values as output by 1mtpminfo, see 1mtpminfo on page 154.